 Even if you have perfect teeth, having receding or overhanging gums can make you self-conscious about your smile.
 A gummy smile can be caused by the natural position of the jaw or overgrowth of gum tissue, and can be treated by laser gum contouring.
 Receding gums are the opposite problem and are commonly caused by gum disease and smoking as well as brushing your teeth too hard.
 You can prevent gum recession by maintaining good oral health but if you have already developed the condition you may need a gum graft.

-During a gum graft, the dentist removes a small piece of gum tissue, usually from the roof of the mouth, and transplants it to the area where the gums are receding to cover the exposed root surface.
+A gum graft, or gingival graft, is usually performed by a periodontist because it is a highly specialist procedure.
+Your gums will be numbed with a local anaesthetic before your dentist removes a small piece of gum tissue, usually from the roof of your mouth, and transplants it to the area where the gums are receding, to cover the exposed root surface.
 The transplanted gum tissue will then heal around the root surface, improving the aesthetics of your smile and reducing the risk of further gum recession in the future.

-Gum grafting is generally considered to be a safe treatment with highly predictable results in the right candidates.
-Your gums may be sore or swollen for up to a week afterwards but this should settle down within a week.
+Gum grafting is generally considered to be a very safe treatment with highly predictable results in the right candidates.
+Your gums may be sore or swollen for up to a week afterwards but this should not interfere with your daily activities.